6 Days Family Holiday in Belgium

 - Ghent is located midway between Brussels and Bruges, approximately 55km away.
 The IC trains ply between Ghent and Brussels and Ghent and Bruges every 20 minutes.
 With these IC trains, you can travel between the cities in about 30-40 minutes.
 So, you don’t waste a lot of time on travel.

-How we traveled around the city
+How we travelled around the city:

 In Brussels, we used public transport to travel around places.